What Does An HR Generalist Do, & How Can Small Businesses Profit

 What are the job duties of an HR generalist in a small business?

-Handle full-cycle recruitment, on-boarding, payroll, performance management, employee relations, and basic compliance.
+Handle full-cycle recruitment, onboarding, payroll, performance management, employee relations, and essential compliance.
 Wear many hats!

 What skills are required to be a successful HR generalist?